ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 - Using the C-API directly, avoiding the CPython interpreter overhead.

-- Leveraging *early binding* resolving called function and names at compile-time, skipping the expensive dictionary lookup at run-time.
+- Leveraging *early binding*, resolving called functions and names at compile-time, skipping the expensive dictionary lookup at runtime.

 - Using optimized, type-specific primitives for many built-in functions and methods.